FAQ

 Lightyear 0 is an SEV - a Solar Electric Vehicle, featuring five square metres of patented, double-curved solar arrays, allowing the vehicle to charge itself while commuting or simply parked.
 Lightyear 0 transforms traditional mobility.
 By going back to the drawing board, we’ve developed a revolutionary car that can be charged by the sun, as well as regular household plugs.
 Less suddenly becomes more.
 More time, energy and freedom to travel without range anxiety and charging infrastructure dependence.

 We’re just as keen to get you behind the wheel of your very own solar electric car!
-Here’s our plan to make that happen: Lightyear 0 is our concept car, and it will pave the way for an affordable, mass-market model.
-If you'd like more detailed information about Lightyear 0, you can download the brochure here.
-You can also still reserve your own Lightyear 0 by clicking this link.
-Lightyear 2 will launch in 2025, with all the benefits of its more exclusive predecessor.
+Here’s our plan to make that happen: Lightyear 0 is our concept car, and it paves the way for Lightyear 2, an affordable, mass-market model.
+Lightyear 2 is scheduled to hit the markets in 2026.

 Lightyear 0 has 782 IBC monocrystalline silicon solar cells.